 - These instructions utilize the traditional starter culture known as milk kefir grains, rehydrated and ready to make milk kefir.
-To use a powdered Kefir Starter Culture, consult our article on How to Make Kefir with Direct-set Starter Culture.
+If you wish to make milk kefir with a powdered Kefir Starter Culture, consult our article on How to Make Kefir with Direct-set Starter Culture.

 - If you wish to use raw milk to make milk kefir, be sure to activate your milk kefir grains using pasteurized milk first.
 You can then slowly transition them to raw milk.

 WHAT YOU'LL NEED TO MAKE MILK KEFIR